Sacred Geometry: Seed of Life

-At the intersection of the two circles of the mandorla is installed a person.
-It thus indicates the person through whom one must pass to travel the path between the two circles, the two hemispheres or the two worlds, one earthly and the other heavenly.
-The placement of Christ in a mandorla on the tympanum of the church door reveals the symbolism of the passage from the outside of the church to the inside of the church and thus prefigures the passage of the living from the earthly world to the heavenly world.
-The mandorla is then used each time to express a passage or a door .
+At the intersection of the mandorla's two circles, a person is seated.
+It thus indicates the person through whom one must pass to traverse the path between the two circles, the two hemispheres or the two worlds, one terrestrial and the other celestial.
+The placement of Christ in a mandorla on the tympanum of the church door reveals the symbolism of the passage from outside the church to inside the church, and thus prefigures the passage of the living from the earthly to the heavenly world.
+The mandorla is used to express a passageway or doorway .

-The symbol of the Vesica Piscis evokes the first mitosis of the original cosmic cell, symbolized by the circle with its central point.
-It is therefore the division of unity that creates duality.
-This duality is found in the Yin Yang for example.
+The Vesica Piscis symbol evokes the first mitosis of the original cosmic cell, symbolized by the circle with its central point.
+It is the division of unity that creates duality.
+This duality is found in Yin Yang, for example.

-If, like me, you were addicted to the Charmed series in the late 1990s, you will recognize this symbol!
+If, like me, you were addicted to the Charmed series in the late 1990s, you're bound to recognize this symbol!

-In the Charmed series, the Charmed sisters possess a powerful and coveted book of witchcraft, the Book of Shadows, which has been passed down for generations.
-The book contains formulas, potions, and information about their enemies, mostly demons.
+In the Charmed series, the Halliwell sisters possess a powerful and coveted book of witchcraft, the Book of Shadows, handed down from generation to generation.
+The book contains formulas, potions and information on their enemies, most of whom are demons.

-The book was created in such a way that it could protect itself by moving if any demon tried to take it.
+The book has been created in such a way that it can self-protect by moving should any demon attempt to seize it.

-The symbol of the Halliwell family adorns the cover of the book, the triquetra, symbol of the Power of Three.
+The Halliwell family symbol adorns the cover of the book, the triquetra, symbol of the Power of Three.

-The triquetra was used as a sacred symbol in a number of pagan religions, including Celtic and Germanic paganism, before antiquity.
+The triquetra was used as a sacred symbol in a number of pagan religions, including Celtic and Germanic paganism, before Antiquity.
 In the neo-pagan religion of Wicca, the triquetra symbolizes the Triple Goddesses of the Moon; and also its three kingdoms of Earth, Sky and Sea.
-In the Christian religion, the Tripod of Life has been used to symbolize the Father, Son and Holy Spirit; the Trinity.
+In the Christian religion, the Tripod of Life was used to symbolize the Father, Son and Holy Spirit; the Trinity.

 Symbolism of the number 7

-Sacred geometry examines the repeating patterns in the universe as evidence of the building blocks of existence.
-Thus, it is worthwhile to take a closer look at the number 7, which appears in important ways in our world and culture.
+Sacred geometry examines repeating patterns in the universe as evidence of the building blocks of existence.
+So it's worth taking a closer look at the number 7, which appears prominently in our world and culture.

 - Colors of the rainbow: red, orange, yellow, green, blue, indigo and violet.